emmahewson/mp3-swimmon/README.md

     - This is designed to offer the best user experience possible & to gather the lat/long values in a readable, valid format.
     - The map is centered on Anglesey (unless the user has previously selected a location)
     - The zoom level changes depending on screen size to help make the whole of the island visible when the map appears
+    - The map has the full screen option disabled as this hides the error message when selecting a location outside Anglesey and causes a bad user experience.
     - The map includes validation checks to stop the user selecting a location far outside of Anglesey by limiting the range of the lat/long values
         - If a user selects a location outside this range an custom error message appears.
     - The lat/long inputs are not directly editable to avoid users adding invalid data.
 This uses a bespoke readonly style to allow the inputs to retain their 'required' attribute/validation [See bug ](#4-location-picker-map---mobile-keyboard-popup)